-A coffee press is also known as a French press and works by allowing ground coffee and water to brew together in the lower part of the machine, before a mesh filter attached to a plunger is pushed down through the water, to separate the grounds from the coffee.
+Also referred to as a French press, a coffee press operates by allowing coffee grounds and water to steep together in the machine’s lower portion.
+Afterward, a mesh filter on a plunger is used, and pressed downwards through the water to separate the coffee from the leftover grounds.

 Brewing in this way creates a strong, flavorful coffee as all of the oils and some of the finer coffee grounds are able to pass through the mesh.
 For this reason it’s important not to use coffee grounds which are too fine, or you will end up with a cup full of residue.

 A coffee press separates into several parts, all of which have a vital role to play in generating the perfect cup of coffee, so here is a quick guide to how they work:

 The lid of the coffee press is connected to a plunger and a filter system, which is used to separate the drink from the coffee grinds.
 The filter is metal and doesn’t require any kind of paper filter or any additional filtering.

 This process creates a strong and rich coffee.
 The filter is attached to a metal rod, which makes up the plunger; it pushes the filter to the bottom of the press, forcing the grounds to the bottom as it does so.

 The filter is the perfect size to fit inside the press, without allowing any grounds to escape into the resulting coffee drink, containing it all at the bottom of the press, contained underneath the filter.